miroculus/anaconda-io-db/README.md

 # Anaconda IO DB

-This module is inteded to handle the data that is saved on the local SQLite instance inside the devices, using the [sqlite3](https://github.com/mapbox/node-sqlite3) library.
+This module is intended to handle the data that is saved on the local SQLite instance inside the devices, using the [sqlite3](https://github.com/mapbox/node-sqlite3) library.
 This is achieved saving the document attributes as a JSON string on the `data` column.